What is Personally Identifiable Information (PII)?

 How is Your Information Used?

-Such information may be used in the following ways:
+However, such information may be used in the following ways:

 - To personalize user’s experience and to allow us to deliver the type of content and product offerings in which you are most interested.